mass2527/instagram-clone/README.md

 #### **Main page**

-`Shows all user's posts stored in the database (infinite scrolling) You can like the post, add a comment, click the post for more detail and even follow other users.`
+`Shows all user's posts stored in the database (infinite scrolling)`
+`You can like the post, add a comment, click the post for more detail and even follow other users.`

 ![main page](src/readme/chrome_lbku2Ez2B5.png)

-`Can watch all the posts that user has created and posts that user has liked.
-Also If you are owner of that account, you can edit profile image and introduction`
+`Can watch all the posts that user has created and posts that user has liked.`
+`Can watch user's followings and follwers`
+`If you are owner of that account, you can edit profile image and introduction`

 ![profile page](scr/readme/chrome_EmPo4qcPBd.png)